 To save all node slices, make sure either no output nodes are marked or all output nodes are marked, or to save only some of the node slices, mark the desired output nodes.
 When you have finished, press SAVE.
 You will be prompted to edit the default file name.
-When you have finished, press SAVE.
-You will be prompted to name and save the node slice(s), or to abort saving the node slice(s), press ATH to clear the command line (if necessary) and then press ENTER or ATH to return to the Node View without saving the node slice(s).
+When you have finished, press SAVE to accept the name and save the node slice(s), or to abort saving the node slice(s), press to clear the command line (if necessary) and then press SAVE or SATIN to return to the Node View without saving the node slice(s).
 (For more information on using the editing softkeys, refer to "Text Editing" in Chapter 1.)
 The node slice(s) will be stored in the file you specify in the 'fileS' subdirectory of the 'SPICE48D' directory.
 (For more information, refer to Chapter 8, "Data File Manager.")